Laser fine cutting

 Does HAILTEC also offer surface finish?

 Surface finishing is an important part of our technology portfolio.
-This means that we deliver your components ready for installation, for example with satin-finished surfaces.
 Learn more under surface finish or simply inquire directly.
-We always deliver perfectly brushed, burr-free parts.

 Which process gases are used in laser fine cutting?